otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 optimize M for the stickleback data using a subset of the full dataset provided.
 After this, we can use the optimal value we have found for M in the de novo exercise below (part 2).
-We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775), and will create a ‘hockey stick’ plot to assess which value for M recovers the highest number of new polymorphic loci (r80 loci).
+We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775), and will create a ‘hockey stick’ plot to assess which value for M recovers the highest number of new polymorphic loci found in 80% of the individuals (r80 loci).

 1. Go to your
 ```/nesi/project/nesi02659/<yourusername>/working```